HermesCui/Data-structures-and-Algorithm/README.md

 2. `select(r)`: we need to find how $r_{th}$ largest element.
 Therefore, the avl tree will traversal r-1 elements to arrive the $r_{th}$ largest elemet, the select(r) $\in \theta(n)$
 #### The Optimize for first attempt
-1. The rank serve as the additional information for each nodes
+1. The rank serve as the additional information for each node
 2. ![avl image with rank](/image/image2.png)
 3. When we store the rank for each nodes, it is similar to build a new avl tree inside original avl tree.
 4. Therefore, `select(r)` is same with the basic avl search operation, its time complexity $\in \theta(logn)$.